 In 2023, you might wonder if Fitbit is still relevant.
 Despite getting acquired by Google, Fitbit remains one of the most recognizable names in the industry.
 Fitbit trackers aren’t meant for the most hardcore of athletes, but they’re still excellent devices for tracking overall activity as well as monitoring certain health and wellness metrics like EKGs and blood oxygen levels.

 While Fitbit’s future is a tad murky, there are reasons to stick with its trackers in the meantime.
 Fitbit trackers are relatively affordable, especially since they often go on sale.
 All the devices come with a free trial to Fitbit Premium, the company’s subscription service that adds guided workouts, meditations, and access to more in-depth metrics.
 So long as you’re aware that changes lie ahead, here are the best Fitbits to buy.

-The launch of the $349.99 Pixel Watch has thrown a wrench into Fitbit’s smartwatch lineup.
+The existence of the Pixel Watch, now in its second generation, has thrown a wrench into Fitbit’s smartwatch lineup.
 Technically, it’s a Google product, but Google owns Fitbit, so they’re all Google products now.
 Fitbit powers all of the Pixel Watch’s health and fitness features.
 But really, this is the smartwatch that Fitbit never could manage to build on its own.

-For starters, it’s got a beautiful design with a circular domed display that looks way more elegant than the squircle Versa or Sense smartwatches ever did.
+It’s got a beautiful design with a circular domed display that looks way more elegant than the squircle Versa or Sense smartwatches ever did.
 On your wrist, it looks like a watch, not a tracker dressed up as one.
 The display is a bit fragile for our tastes, but with the Pixel Watch 2, you can now get a Preferred Care extended warranty in the US and Canada.
 This is one reason we recommend the Pixel Watch 2 over the original since at least you have a more affordable fallback should something happen to your display.

-If all you want is a fitness tracker that looks like a smartwatch, you can consider the Versa 4 or Sense 2.
-They’ll get the job done.
-The $229 Versa 4 is the more budget-friendly option, and I only recommend the $299.95 Sense 2 if you care about EKG readings and more robust stress tracking.
+If all you want is a fitness tracker that looks like a smartwatch, you can consider the $229 Versa 4 since it’s the more budget-friendly option.
+But there’s no real point in the Sense 2 since the Pixel Watch 2 can now do all the same things — and more.

 Best budget Fitbit